sydasif/python-book/docs/source/03_collection/04_string.md

 - Using `format()`
 - Using formatted string literals (`f-strings`)

-### Formattin string using `%`
+### Formatting string using `%`

 Using the `%` method is Python’s oldest method of string formatting.
-The most common use of using the % sign is when you would use `%s`, which means convert any Python object to a string using `str()`.
+The most common use of using the % sign is when you would use `%s`, which means converting any Python object to a string using `str()`.

 ```py
 # insert string